 Applicability: This method is applicable for the determination of the Opacity of Emissions from sources of visible Emissions the Time Averaged Method requires averaging of visible Emission readings over a specific time period to determine the Opacity of visible Emissions.
 The Time Averaged Method is applicable to continuous Emissions sources.
 The Intermittent Emissions Method requires averaging a set number of visible Emissions readings to determine the Opacity of visible Emissions.
+The Intermittent Emissions Method is applicable to intermittent Emissions.
 The Intermittent Emissions Method is applicable to intermittent Emissions sources.
+The Intermittent Emissions Method is applicable to intermittent Emissions sources.
 The Instantaneous Method sets an Opacity limit that shall not be exceeded at any time.
-The Instantaneous Method is applicable to any Emissions source and is a nonfederal requirement.
+The Instantaneous Method is applicable to any Emissions source and is a non-federal requirement.

-Principle: The Opacity of Emissions of a source of visible Emissions is determined visually by an observer who has current certification approved by the Control Officer, as a qualified Visible Emissions Evaluator, using US EPA Method 9.
+Principle: The Opacity of Emissions of a source of visible Emissions is determined visually by an observer who has current_certification_approved by the Control Officer, as a qualified Visible Emissions Evaluator, using US EPA Method 9.